-Workforce Investment Act
+Workforce Innovation and Opportunity Act

-Workforce Investment Act (WIA) services provide assistance to students that are unemployed or underemployed.
-Individuals eligible for WIA services must lack a marketable skill, be in an approved WIA training program, and have the ability to successfully complete a training program as a full-time student.
+Workforce Innovation and Opportunity Act (WIOA) services provide assistance to students that are unemployed or underemployed.
+Individuals eligible for WIOA services must lack a marketable skill, be in an approved WIOA training program, and have the ability to successfully complete a training program as a full-time student.
 Financial assistance is available for tuition, fees, books, required equipment, tools, uniforms, required certificate exams for employment, and all other requirements that assist in successful return to the workforce.
 A participant may also be eligible to receive assistance with childcare needs and daily travel allowance.
-A WIA career facilitator is available to assist students with individualized career counseling, budgeting, financial planning, intensive job search assistance, and vocational assessments.
-Interested individuals may contact a WIA career facilitator at 770-229-3377 or 706-646-6332 for more information.
+A WIOA Coordinator is available to assist students with individualized career counseling, budgeting, financial planning, intensive job search assistance, and vocational assessments.
+Interested individuals may contact a WIOA Coordinator at 770-229-3377 or 706-646-6332 for more information.